To earn the Labor & Employment Law Certificate, a student must:

 Transfer Units

 All course work must be taken at USF with the exception of one elective course (for a maximum of three units of credit).
-If a student wishes to apply to a course taken at another law school to meet the requirements of the Business Law Certificate, prior approval must be obtained by the associate dean of academic affairs.
+If a student wishes to apply to a course taken at another law school to meet the requirements of the Labor & Employment Law Certificate, prior approval must be obtained by the associate dean of academic affairs.
 The student must take the course for a letter grade and earn a grade of C+ or higher for credit to be applied to the Business Law Certificate.
 A course taken at another law school will be transferred as "credit" only for purposes of determining the Business Law Certificate grade point average as well as for calculating the USF semester and cumulative grade point averages.

 Applying for the Certificate